skygear-demo/deprecated-swift-chat-demo/TUTORIAL.md

      SKYContainer.default().currentUserRecordID
      ```

-When you see `container` or `chat` later in this tutorial, if not specify, they are both regarding to the variable declaration above.
+When you see `container` or `chat` later in this tutorial, if not specify, they are both regarding the variable declaration above.

 ## Part 2 - Find Users
 The user record can be found by querying the `SKYContainer`.
 By the method `queryUsers(byUsernames: [String]!, completionHandler: (([SKYRecord]?, Error?) -> Void)!)` provided in the `SKYContainer`, we can get the `SKYRecord` of the provided usernames.